Dr Chip's Vim Page

 A plugin which traces the highlighting linkages; ie. just what highlighting

-groups associated with the word under the cursor? (hilinks.vim, implements a map "\hlt")
+groups associated with the word under the cursor?
+Plus, when :HLT! is used

 A Vim 6.0 plugin that highlights a matching bracket when the cursor moves on it: (){}[] (actually the |'matchpairs'| option is used).